All course sections and blog categories will be posted as the Spring 2011 course develops…

 In the role of co-founding director of the annual international summit titled “B-Girl Be: A Celebration of Women in Hip-Hop,” Dr. Riviere advocates for the empowerment of women and youth within the art movement.
 Merging academia with entrepreneurship, in 2003 she founded Emetrece Productions, an audio-visual production company and independent music label that focuses on "edu-tainment" making education more entertaining and entertainment more educational.
 This cross between academia and the music industry was born from a dire need to pollinate both environments with their respective qualities to overcome each other’s deficiencies.

-Dr. Riviere’s decade of multimedia production, hip-hop education and “raptivism” has received the attention of media giants such as Reuters, Associated Press and CNN.
+Dr. Riviere’s two decades of multimedia production, hip-hop education and “raptivism” has received the attention of media giants such as Reuters, Associated Press and CNN.